1CloudHub/aivolvex-genai-foundry/README.md

 ## Legal Notice

-© 1CloudHub.
+**Copyright:** © 1CloudHub.
 All rights reserved.

-The materials and components herein are provided for demonstration purposes only.
+**Disclaimer:** The materials and components herein are provided for demonstration purposes only.
 No portion of this project may be implemented in a live or production environment without prior technical assessment, security clearance, and explicit approval from 1CloudHub.
 ---